CPunch/GavelScript/README.md

 ```

 ## Functions
+> NOTICE: Due to some stack limitations, you CANNOT pass more than *255-ish arguments to a C Function*, and *127-ish o a Gavel Function!* Sorry!
+This will probably change in the future.

 This lets you call other chunks of code.
 There are 2 main types of functions in GavelScript

 C Functions and Gavel Functions.
 Gavel Functions are functions that you define in your script, and the syntax to do so looks like this: